 “She’s from Aries,” Francis had said.
 “Like us.”

-The orange-haired little girl with the freckled cheeks introduced herself as Cadence Morello and happily helped herself to their pot roast dinner.
+The red-haired little girl with the freckled cheeks introduced herself as Cadence Morello and happily helped herself to their pot roast dinner.

 Another mouth to feed.